ProjectsGm2/Gm2-Wordpress-Suite/README.md

 ### JavaScript Deferral

 Toggle script deferral on or off and maintain allow and deny lists for specific handles and hostnames.
 List analytics domains like `www.googletagmanager.com` or `www.google.com/recaptcha` to always load asynchronously.
 The **Respect in footer** option keeps footer scripts at the bottom unless allowlisted.
 Inline blocks are parsed to detect dependencies automatically and jQuery remains blocking when early inline usage is detected.

+### Combination and Minification

+Toggle CSS and JS combination independently.
+Local files under the per‑file size limit are merged until a bundle cap is reached, and handles, hostnames or regex patterns in the exclusion lists remain separate.
+Generated bundles are stored in `wp-content/uploads/ae-seo/optimizer/`, and a **Purge Combined Files** button removes them.
+Combining assets may cause compatibility issues and offers little benefit on HTTP/2 or HTTP/3 servers.

 **Purge workflow**